logicalclocks/hops-util-py/README.rst

     :scale: 75 %
     :figclass: align-center

 The good news is that all you will need to do to get started is to move your code inside a function.
 In the code snippet below, the Executor code is on lines 1-3 (the *train* function) and the Driver code is on lines 5-7.
 For the Executor, you define a function (e.g., *train*, but the function can have any name).
 The code in the function will get run on Executors (containers).
 To invoke the Executor function (*train*) from the Driver (the main part of your Python program), you use the Experiment API.
 Launch a single Executor with *experiment.launch(<fn_name>)*.
-Launch many Executors with *experiment.grid_search(<fn_name>)* for hyperparameter optimization, and *experiment.collective_all_reduce(<fn_name>)* for distributed training.
+Launch many Executors with *experiment.grid_search(<fn_name>)* for hyperparameter optimization, and *experiment.mirrored(<fn_name>)* for distributed training.

 .. code-block:: python